haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/the_recipe.rst

    invalidated.
-For example, the hypothesis "The total runtime of the system is dominated by garbage collection induced by storing thunks in the cache" is testable; we can directly measure how much garbage collection the runtime system does and the kinds of objects it is storing (see :doc:`GHC Flags</src/Measurement_Observation/Heap_Ghc/ghc_flags`).
-This hypothesis is also specific, from reading it we know which sub-systems to inspect: the garbage collector, the cache, and the heap.
+For example, the hypothesis "The total runtime of the system is dominated by garbage collection induced by storing thunks in the cache" is testable; we can directly measure how much garbage collection the runtime system does and the kinds of objects it is storing (see :doc:`GHC Flags
+   <./Heap_Ghc/ghc_flags>`).
+This hypothesis is also specific; from reading it
+   we know which sub-systems to inspect: the garbage collector, the cache, and the heap.
 But in addition to that, this hypothesis also adds information *even if* it is shown to be wrong.
 It could be the case that the runtime *is not* dominated by garbage collection, or it could be the case that the cache *is not* storing thunks.
 Either way, by testing an invalidating the hypothesis we learn where runtime is spent, and what is stored in the cache.

 Predict the Response and Test
 -----------------------------